- Begin an application through Graduate and Professional Admissions

 - For applicants with prior design experience: the admissions committee evaluates portfolios for evidence of conceptual reasoning, design ability, and graphic skills.
 Examples of work may include but are not limited to design documents, sketches, models, digital and hand renderings, free-hand drawing, graphic design, photographs of sculptures, and samples of writing.
 All work should be personal.
 In the case of group projects or projects carried out in an office, please clearly indicate your role in the process.

 - For applicants without prior design experience: the admissions committee evaluates portfolios for evidence of the applicant's potential to perform in a design program and interest in the discipline.
 Applicants can express why they want to study landscape architecture graphically, visually, and in writing.
-This documentation can be a recording past experiences (personal, related to school, work, or travel) through photographs, drawings and sketches, and essays.
+This documentation can be a recording past experiences (personal, related to school, work, or travel) through photographs, drawings and sketches, and/or essays.
 All work should be personal and original.